UselessToaster/UselessToaster/README.md

 📍 Location: Austin, TX

-🎓 Education: B.S. in Information Science at University of South Florida, Concentration in Information Security
+🎓 Education: B.S. in Information Science at University of South Florida | Concentration in Information Security

 📅 Programming Since: 2012